 Outraged graduates from Garfield High School, which our student attended when assaulted on a class fieldtrip, local education activists, and two local organizations promptly helped us organize small but effective protests.
 Even after we moved to another state following the assault, we relentlessly organized multiple protests in Seattle.
 Students, families, and activists called for sexual harassment/assault prevention measures, Title IX education, and student safety.
 We participated in numerous media interviews in conjunction with these protests.

 The protests produced memorable slogans: “No One Accountable” (challenging the district’s motto “Everyone Accountable”), and “District Fosters Sexual Violence” owing to its failure to implement Title IX.
 One outraged graduate organized a letter writing campaign to the school board.
-To educate the public, a dedicated alumna meticulously redacted documents that the Seattle school district had unlawfully released with the victim’s identifying information, in violation of FERPA, so they could be posted online on Facebook and Scribd.

 Other alumni, like Sylvie Nemeth (whose survey on sexual assault at Garfield High School were quoted in numerous local and national media) and Sam Heft-Luthy, provided incisive commentary to the media.